kalyandechiraju/ML-Project-Checklist/README.md

 7. Study how you would solve the problem manually.
 9. Identify the promising transformations you may want to apply.
 10. Document what you have learned.

+### Prepare the Data

+Notes:

+- Work on copies of the data (keep the original dataset intact).
+- Write functions for all the data transformations you apply, for five reasons:
+  * So you can easily prepare the data the next time you get a fresh dataset
+  * So you can apply these transformations in future projects
+  * To clean and prepare the test set
+  * To clean and prepare new data instances once your solution is live
+  * To make it easy to treat your preparation choices as hyperparameters

+1. Data Cleaning:
+  * Fix or remove outliers (optional).
+  * Fill in missing values (e.g., with zero, mean, median...) or drop their rows (or columns)
+2. Feature selection (optional):
+  * Drop the attributes that provide no useful information for the task.
+3. Feature engineering, where appropriate:
+  * Discretize continuous features.
+  * Decompose features (e.g., categorical, date/time, etc.).
+  * Add promising transformations of features (e.g., log(x), sqrt(x), x^2, etc.).
+  * Aggregate features into promising new features.
+4. Feature scaling: standardize or normalize features.